Sorry, you need to enable JavaScript to visit this website.

 Historical developments

-From its origin volunteering was treated, for various reasons, with reservations and caution by the political power, social action professionals, trade unions, etc.
+In its early stages, volunteering was often viewed with reservations and caution by political authorities, social workers, and trade unions, for a variety of reasons.

 During the early years of Democracy, the development of voluntary entities was scarce and poor.
 Many of social movement’s leaders became professional politicians and the aims and objectives of those movements seemed to have been somehow achieved.
 The newly created Democracy was born with a strong welfare and statist aspiration, denying or giving residual work to voluntary organizations (Casado, 1992).